ethiffeault/eti/README.md

 }
 ```

-# Templates
+## Templates

-template type are supported :
+template type are supported:
 ```
 using namespace eti;